acorg/slurm-pipeline/README.md

 are removed along the way (uncomment the clean up `rm` line in `2-run-blast.sh` and `3-collect.sh` and re-run to see the 200 intermediate files).

+#### Simulated BLAST with --force and --firstStep

+`examples/blast-with-force-and-simulate` simulates the running of [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) on a FASTA file, as above.

+In this case the step scripts take the values of `SP_FORCE` and `SP_SIMULATE` into account.

+As in the `examples/blast` example, all the action takes place in the same directory, but intermediate files are not removed along the way.
+This allows the step scripts to avoid doing work when `SP_SIMULATE=1` and to detect whether their output already exists, etc. A detailed log of the actions taken is written to `pipeline.log`.

+The `Makefile` has some convenient targets: `run`, `rerun`, and `force`.
+Use `make clean` to get rid of the intermediate files.

 #### A more realistic example